-Pros Swear By These Bargain Makeup Brush Brands
+12 Quality Makeup Brush Sets That Are Actually Affordable

-We always thought of professional-grade makeup brushes as something we would acquire as full-on adults, like fine china or an investment portfolio.
-After all, what would be the point of splurging on a set of finely-crafted tools that would last forever when we hadn’t yet developed the wherewithal to take care — or even keep track — of such things?
+We always thought of professional-grade makeup brushes as something we would acquire as full-on adults, like fine China or an investment portfolio.
 And yet, years after college graduation, we’re still using whatever random brushes remain from sets we don't even remember buying.
-(And for the record, we still haven't purchased a full set of dishes, either.)
+(And for the record, we still haven't purchased a full set of "fancy" dishes, either.)

-But in a rare case of procrastination paying off, it seems we may have dodged a budget-denting bullet: According to nine professional makeup artists who work with celebrities like Jenna Dewan and Lily Collins, there are plenty of quality brushes to be had for just a few bucks a wand.
-Some are made with craftsmanship and design in mind (think wooden handles, rose-gold accents, and mermaid motifs).
-Others are bundled with zippered cases, travel rolls, and organizational trays.
-Every single one of them is a steal.
+But in a rare case of procrastination paying off, it seems we've dodged a budget-denting bullet, because there are plenty of quality brushes to be had for just a few bucks a wand.
+Some feature bells and whistles (like silicone applicators, rose gold accents, and mermaid motifs), while others are a minimalist's dream, but every single one of them is a steal.
+Check them out, ahead.

-See which bargain brands can be found in the kits of Hollywood makeup artists, and prepare to mark "buy a fancy set of makeup brushes" as a done deal in your grown-ass goals list.
-With the money you save, tackling that whole investment-portfolio issue might just be next.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.